syntithenai/hermod/README.md

 As per the notes below, cross platform shouldn't be too much of a stretch.

 The TTS service uses a Linux binary pico2wav to generate audio from text.
 An alternative would need to be found on other platforms.
 Many web based services offer text to speech.
+Mycroft offers mimic.

 For strictly web based services, audio is handled by the client browser so no problems with audio.